MongoDB Hosting: Compare Hosting

 Relational databases as a whole category are an alternative to MongoDB.
 These include MySQL, PostgreSQL, and SQLite.
 CouchDB is a very popular document-oriented database similar to MongoDB.
 Other non-document-oriented NoSQL databases include Cassandra and BigTable.

 Can MongoDB handle multi-dimensional data?

-Yes, and potentially better than an RDBMS.
-Mongo documents can be nested inside of other documents, creating data with the structure of multi-dimensional arrays.
+Yes.
+Documents can be nested inside of other documents, creating data with the structure of multi-dimensional arrays.

 What types of applications are not a good fit for MongoDB?

 Any type of application where data consistency is highly valued or required, or where a strict data model needs to be maintained.
 Financial systems are a particularly bad use case.